PEP cruises in Brookfield sweep

 "It was an interesting election," said Ketchmark in a phone interview Tuesday night from PEP's celebratory get-together at Irish Times.
 "We weren't quite sure what issues they were going after, so we tried to continue to do what we've done in the past.
 I think a lot of it is about what we've done and the stage we set."

-In the race for three trustee seats, PEP Party candidates Michael Garvey, Nicole Gilhooley and Edward Cote won by margins of roughly 2-to-1 over Common Sense Party candidates Edward "E.J."
+In the race for three trustee seats, PEP Party candidates Michael Garvey, Nicole Gilhooley and Edward Cote won by margins of a little more than 2-to-1 over Common Sense Party candidates Edward "E.J."
 Frantzen, Kathleen Hillmann and Sherry Lada.

 From the start of the race back in December when candidates filed nominating petitions, it was clear that the choice for voters was whether they trusted a group of relative newcomers with little in the way of community-wide involvement to take the helm at village hall.